ynput/ayon-documentation/website/docs/artist_activity_feed.md

 ### Relations

 Certain activity items can be related to another entity besides their origin.
 For instance, comments made on versions are related to their parent task.
 When a comment is made on a version, this relation causes the comment to be visible on the task itself.
-This operates similarly to mentions but without requiring an explicit mention
+This operates similarly to mentions but without requiring an explicit mention.

 ![Activity feed relations](assets/activity_feed/activity-feed-relations.png)